Scroll progress bar

 • Denatured alcohol

-"When we talk about sensitive skin, the rule is to choose a few targeted actives.
-It's better to focus on ingredients that hydrate, soothe, and strengthen the barrier, rather than layering too many products without a clear purpose."
+“When we talk about sensitive Skin, the rule is to choose just a few targeted active ingredients.
+It’s better to focus on ingredients that hydrate, calm, and strengthen the barrier, instead of layering too many products without any logic.”

 Avatar